dirx/dirx/index.md

 ✨ I contribute to [open source projects](https://dirx.github.io/dirx/open-source-projects/).

-🎨 If you're curious, you can take a look at some [works and ideas](https://dirx.github.io/dirx/selected-works-and-ideas/) I've played around with or simply supported over the years.
+🎨 If you're curious, you can take a look at some [artworks and projects](https://dirx.github.io/dirx/selected-works-and-ideas/) I've played around with or simply supported over the years.

 🖼️ Find my genart on [fxhash](https://www.fxhash.xyz/u/dirx), [objkt](https://objkt.com/profile/dirx/created).